-The Generator must automatically adjust generation to maintain adequate voltage regulation to maintain its voltage schedule, (Schedule J of the IA if applicable), and be in accordance with ISO-NE Operating Procedure #12 and Master / Local Control Center #8.
-The distribution voltage to all customers must be maintained within \pm 5% of nominal voltage as specified by the Maine Public Utility Commission Chapter 320 Rules, Service Standards for Electric Utilities.
+The distribution voltage to all customers must be maintained within $\pm 5\%$ of nominal voltage as specified by the Maine Public Utility Commission Chapter 320 Rules, Service Standards for Electric Utilities.
 The Generator must employ an automatic method of disconnecting generation equipment from the T&D system if the system voltage cannot be maintained within tolerance.